rangari-rani/academic-projects-mca/artisans-collectives/README.md

 ## 🔄 What Came Next

+This frontend served as a foundational step that led me into full-stack app development.
 Since then, I've worked on more advanced full-stack applications using ReactJS and Spring Boot, building secure, role-based systems with real API integration and database persistence.

 📌 **Visit my pinned GitHub repositories to explore real-world monolithic full-stack apps built beyond the academic phase.**